 Now I have a place to check off each one of the daily goals that I want to achieve, and thereby hopefully turning these goals into ongoing habits.

 I included a place where I can spend a few moments reflecting on how I am doing on this daily goals journey- do I feel successful in achieving them?
 Does that success lead to my happiness?
 (If not- what is the point of sticking with these goals?)
 I try to use this section to clear my mind and re-set my intentions to continue my focus.
 (And this is not the place to beat myself up if I had a day where I didn't stay committed!)

 Other goals that you created in your goal setting worksheet are likely more long-term-project types of goals.
 Mine includes specific income goals for my blog and cabi businesses, as well as a relationship goal of planning monthly dates with my husband.

 Over on the goal setting worksheet I listed 3 steps that I need to take to get started on each of those goals.
 But if I really want to achieve these big goals then I need to be thinking about them and working towards them every single week.
 On this weekly goals tracker, I list each of my long-term goals and then list 2 steps that I will take this week to work towards the end game of meeting each of those goals.
 Steady progress and attention is the key!

 It helps if you have “the right tools for the job”!
 Busy Moms need a great calendar or planning system (you can find my favs here ) and an efficient command center to keep things running smoothly for the whole family!
 You can find more great resources for busy Moms over on my Amazon influencer page !

 Want to Print Your Own Daily Goals Tracker and Weekly Goals Tracker?

-I would love to hear how your goal setting is going!
+I would love to hear what's on your gratitude list this year!
 Please leave a comment and let me know!